edenai/unity-plugin/README.md

-# Unity EdenAI Plugin
+# Unity Eden AI Plugin

-The Unity EdenAI Plugin provides easy integration with the EdenAI API to perform various AI tasks such as text-to-speech conversion, chatbot interactions, and more within your Unity applications.
+The Unity Eden AI Plugin provides easy integration with the Eden AI API to perform various AI tasks such as text-to-speech conversion, chatbot interactions, and more within your Unity applications.

 **Table of Contents**